HeiningaVE/HeiningaVE.github.io/aboutme.md

 ### Research interests/ Expertise

-- Mental health
+- Adolescent well-being and mental health
-- Well-being
 - Depression

 My long-term goal is to draw together sociology, psychology, public health, pedagogy and epidemiology to unravel the psychosocial and behavioural mechanisms that underlie the promotion of mental health and wellbeing.
-My research focuses on how strengthening positive mental health (pleasure, happiness and satisfaction) can prevent and aleviate depressive feelings.

 I am a great fan of Open Science, meaning that I: love research transparency; pre-register my confirmatory analyses a priori (e.g., on OSF); use Open Workflow Tools (e.g., R Markdown); publish in Open Access journals; make my data and annotated syntaxes publicly available (e.g., via Code Ocean), and stimulate the implementation of open access publishing within my faculty.